Definitions and exceptions

 which is why all the examples below will show the feature inside a scope Foo

-block that we assume has been already declared elsewhere.
+block that is assumed to have already been declared elsewhere.

-The full syntax of what we will be covering in this section is :
+The full syntax of what will be covered in this section is :

 scope <scope_name>: